rtmigo/pyrel/README.md

 ### Why I made this

 I wanted a reusable script that was equally easy to run on a local machine and with a [CI tool](https://github.com/actions) remotely.
 So the CI is optional and replaceable.
-External tools just invoke it invokes the same script that runs locally.
+CI just invokes the same script that runs locally.

 # What is pyrel